NVIDIA/deepops/docs/DEPLOYMENT.md

     - name: ngc
 ```

-__Upgrading Helm Charts:__
+#### Upgrading Helm Charts

-If you make changes to configuration or want to update Helm charts, you can use the `helm upgrade`
+Use the `helm upgrade` command to make changes to the Helm configuration or to update Helm charts.
-command to apply changes

 Show currently installed releases: